On the large-scale geometry of graph braid groups via cubical structures: Applications to 2 -braid groups over bunches of grapes

 \section{Applications to \texorpdfstring{\(2\)}{2}-braid groups over bunches of grapes}

-In this section, we first describe the geometric structure of the intersection complexes \(\cI(UP_2(\graf))\) and \(\cI(\overline{UP_2(\graf)})\) for bunches of grapes \(\graf\).
-Using this description, we provide a partial answer to \Cref{Question:QItoRAAG}, which asks whether graph braid groups are quasi-isometric to RAAGs.
-Finally, we show that bunches of grapes provide examples demonstrating the essential role of the \(\m Y\)-hierarchy in the study of relative hyperbolicity for graph \(2\)-braid groups.
+In this section, we first investigate a specific geometric feature of the intersection complexes \(\cI(UP_2(\graf))\) and \(\cI(\overline{UP_2(\graf)})\) for a normal bunch of grapes \(\graf=(\sfT,\loops)\), arising from the structure of its stem \(\sfT\).
+Using this description, we then provide a partial answer to \Cref{Question:QItoRAAG}, which asks whether graph braid groups are quasi-isometric to RAAGs.
+Finally, we show that bunches of grapes furnish examples that highlight the essential role of the \(\m Y\)-hierarchy in the study of relative hyperbolicity for graph \(2\)-braid groups.